ODA Fee Guide, Dental Costs Explained

 Cost of CBCT Scan

-The cost of a CBCT scan ranges from $227 to $388.50 depending on the size of the scan.
-The oral radiologist’s report is typically made available after 10 business days, but for an expedited turnaround time (within 2 business days) a $50 surcharge will apply.
+The cost of a CBCT scan ranges from $234 to $399 depending on the size of the scan.
+Expedited reports require an additional $50 surcharge.
 The codes relevant to CBCT Scans in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 Cost of Complete Oral Exam